sreegithub19/golang_vercel/readme.md

-Commands to run and deploy:
+Commands to run and deploy are:

 - mkdir golang_vercel/
 - cd golang_vercel/